10kings/k8s-aws-terraform-site/README.md

   kubectl apply -f ingress-resource.tls
   ```

-You site is now secured
+Your site is now secured

 ---